Investment Market influences are economic

 - Firstly, when cash holders realise that their real return has fallen to zero or negative;

-- Secondly, when cash holders come to the realisation that the vast majority of major companies are still making profits and paying attractive dividends; that dividends represent only a portion of profits; and that commercial properties are still well tenanted and generating solid rental incomes – consequently re-entering the market; and
+- that commercial properties are still well tenanted and generate solid rental incomes – consequently re-entering the market; and

 - Thirdly, when the weak players in the market have finally been taken over by their stronger competitors.